theopn/leetcode/README.md

         return rowsum[0] == rowsum[1] && ... && rowsum[2] == colsum[2] && ...
         ```
     5. If we pass all three checks, yay, we found the magic square!
+- 2022.
+Convert 1D Array Into 2D Array (Easy, 2024-09-01 Daily Q):
+    - for `i`th element in the original array, the matrix position is `matrix[i // n][i % n]`
+- **2326.
+Spiral Matrix IV** (Medium, 2024-09-09 Daily Q):
+    1. initialize the matrix with -1
+    2. follow the basic principle of spiral matrix traversal, but instead of traversing `m * n` times, traverse until we run out of linked list node

 ## Binary Search